jsmith/school/bio1001/midterm3.md

 ## Oxidative Phosphorylation
 The electron transport carriers produced during the other steps deposit their electrons in the electron transport chain and are transformed into their oxidative states.
 The electrons move down the membrane of the matrix while releasing energy.
 This energy is then used to pump protons across the membrane, forming an *electro-chemical gradient*.
 As protons flow back to the inner matrix, the pass through *ATP synthase* (*ATPase*), producing ATP.
 At the end of the chain, electrons are accepted by oxygen (which also uses protons) to form water.

-*Cytochrome c* is a small protein which carries one electron between *complex III* and *complex IV* (also known as *cytochrome c oxidase*). *Complex IV* receives four cytochrome c molecules and helps in the synthesis of 2H20.
+*Cytochrome c* is a small iron rich protein which carries one electron between *complex III* and *complex IV* (also known as *cytochrome c oxidase*). *Complex IV* receives four cytochrome c molecules and helps in the synthesis of 2H20.

 During *chemiosmosis*, ATP is synthesized by the flow of H+ back into the matrix.
 It uses the *proton motive force*.
 A rotor within the membrane spins when a proton flows past which also spins a rod.
 This rod extends down into the *knob*.
 Three catalytic sites join a phosphate group to ADP to form ATP.